Self-Publishing In Your Retirement Can Be A Viable Side Income

 Even for people a lot younger, writing as a hobby can always be ramped up if circumstances change.

-For example, unemployment, illness or perhaps for the luckier ones, a one-year sabbatical.
+For example, unemployment, illness, or perhaps for the luckier ones, a one-year sabbatical.

-I started writing and then self-publishing a long time ago now, and it has almost always been a hobby, or at most, a part-time side income activity for me.
+I started writing and then self-publishing a long time ago now.
+It has almost always been a hobby, or at most, a part-time side income activity for me.

 Not only as a productive activity but also as an income earner.